 This chili recipe is made with beef–I typically go for ground chicken or turkey when I’m cooking, but for this recipe I was inspired by the chili that a friend of mine makes and added a dark, stout beer which I knew would work best with beef.
 I also love that this recipe has tons of vegetables in it, sweet potatoes, tomatoes, bell peppers and corn.
 It adds flavour to the chili and also makes it packed with nutrients.

 Be sure not to skip out on the toppings, cheese is key and I also love to stir in sour cream.
 So decadent!
-It’s a math made in heaven.
+It’s a match made in heaven.

 Let me know if you give this beef and beer chili a try in the comments below.